 Russell to play on Oilers’ second pair with Andrej Sekera.

 Following the trade of Nail Yakupov, the Oilers signed Russell to a one-year, $3.1 million deal and he will solidify their second pairing with Sekera.
 Both are left-handed shots, but both are equally capable of playing the right-side, however Russell will start there.
 If used in the right capacity, Russell can be a solid second-pair defenseman, but his ugly possession numbers speak for themselves.
 His signing likely push righty Mark Fayne to the press box.

-The Flames have signed defenseman Kris Russell to a two-year extension worth $2.26 million per year.
+The Oilers have signed Kris Russell to a one-year deal worth $3.1 million.

 Russell, 29, spent the last two and a half years with the Flames, before being dealt to the Stars at last year’s deadline.
 Russell finished the year with four goals and 15 assists (19 points) in 62 games.
 Russell’s possession numbers are awful and that has led to him leading the league in blocked shots (751—3.1 per game) over the last four seasons.
 He should help bolster the Oilers’ blueline if he is used properly.